rbrt-weiler/xmc-nbi-clients/README.md

 `git clone --recurse-submodules https://gitlab.com/bell-computer-netzwerke/xmc-nbi-clients.git`

 If you have cloned the repository without recursing, `git submodule update --init --recursive` may help.
+Bumping every submodule to the most current version can be achieved with `git submodule update --remote --merge`.

 ## Source